Zapornia: Species

 Likewise, a close relationship between the Little and Baillon's crakes has been suggested by most if not all authors from an early date onwards, and is well supported by the molecular data too.
 As this group contains the genus' type species, it would be subgenus Zapornia, but as it contains at least some if not most of the extinct members of the genus, its circumscription is not fully resolved.
 Much of this uncertainty derives from the fact that a comprehensive study including the entire core group of Zapornia, including the recently extinct species (to the extent they could be sampled for ancient DNA) has only been done once as of 2023, and the assessment relies on the limited molecular data available in 2002.
-While separating the Little crake in (sub)genus Palugalla has been proposed, almost all subsequent autors preferred to retain all the core-group species in Zapornia.
+While separating the Little crake in (sub)genus Palugalla has been proposed, almost all subsequent authors preferred to retain all the core-group species in Zapornia.
 However, the Henderson and Spotless crakes (and presumably some extinct species) stand apart from the Little and Baillon's crakes, and their clade might also include the Black-tailed crake and indeed the Sakalava rail, maybe even the Limnobaenus species.
 If this group includes the extinct Hawaiian rail, the subgenus name Pennula would apply if the Limnobaenus lineage is not included.
 The proposed monotypic genera Aphanolimnas and Nesophylax would probably be included here (and Aphanolimnas would be the name of this group if split from Zapornia and if Pennula is affiliated with Limnobaenus and excluded from it), while Porzanula, established for the now-extinct Laysan rail, is quite confidently a recent derivative of Baillon's crake's ancestors, and would warrant synonymization with Zapornia no matter how this is circumscribed.

 The Brown crake has been variously assigned to the Limnocorax or Zapornia sensu lato clades; as mentioned above, the bulk of its published mtDNA data is erroneous.
 Intriguingly, one study combining morphological and DNA data found the Isabelline bush-hen - one of the species generally retained in Amaurornis today - to be closely allied to the Brown crake, and consequently also warranting inclusion in Zapornia.
 This is not supported by the limited datasets analyzing correctly-sequenced mtDNA however, and may be due to morphological convergence.